docker/docs/content/engine/install/debian.md

    > ```console
    > $(. /etc/os-release && echo "$VERSION_CODENAME")
    > ```
+   >
-   > with the codename for the equivalent version of Debian.
+   > Replace this part with the codename of the corresponding Debian release,
+   > such as `bookworm`.

 2. Install the Docker packages.